kwrtz/autohotkey-german-programmer-layer/README.md

 The script adds two layers to the keyboard.
 One layer is for easy access to those characters which are needed all the time for programming.
-The other layer controls the cursor like the sofware TouchCursor.
+The other layer controls the cursor and have a numberblock.

 Both scripts are adapted to German keyboards.
 But they can easily adapted to other keboards or your own needs.
 I realised, that with that script using a QWERTY Keyboard and installing the German keyboard layout is more convenient, because